|

 Understanding Dipole and Quadrupole Fields

-Okay, before we get into the nitty-gritty, let’s quickly go over what these dipole and quadrupole fields actually are.
+Okay, before we get into the nitty-gritty, let’s quickly go over these dipole and quadrupole fields.
 Don’t worry; it’s not rocket science!

 Dipole and Quadrupole